 Although Cambodia only ratified the ILO Convention No. 100 on Equal Remuneration in 1999, the Labour Law of Cambodia which has been enacted since 1997 adopted the principle of "Equal work, Equal pay" since before that ratification.
 Under the Article 106 of the Labour Law, women and men are entitled to equal wages for work of equal condition, professional skill, and outputs.
-Besides, the Law on Minimum Wages also does not fix the minimum wages for women workers differently from that for men.
-And although Cambodia currently has the minimum wages for Garment, Textiles, Footwear, Travel Goods and Bags industries only, it is to note that these industries are the most labourintensive industries in Cambodia, in which the big majority of workers are women.
+Besides, the Law on minimum wages for women workers differently from that for men.
+And although Cambodia currently has the minimum wages for Garment, Textiles, Footwear, Travel Goods and Bags industries only, it is to note that these industries are the most labour-intensive industries in Cambodia, in where they are employed on short-term or fixed-duration contracts, which undermines their ability to bargain collectively through trade unions and precludes them from basic labour protection and benefits, such as maternity leave and paid leave. which the big majority of workers are women.

-□ Article 31 and 36 of the

-Constitution, Article 265 and 269 of the

-Criminal Code, Article 8 of the Law on

-Minimum Wages, and Article 12 and 13

-of the Labour Law also provide the same

-legal protection to women as men.
-The

-Labour Law prohibits discrimination by

-employers against workers on the basis of

-sex, amongst others.
-This discrimination

-is considered not only as the zerotolerance violation of the Labour Law

-that is subject to instant penalty from

-USD600 to USD1200 when found by the

-Labour Inspector, but also the criminal

-offenses under the Criminal Code.
+Article 31 and 36 of the Constitution, Article 265 and 269 of the Criminal Code, Article 8 of the Law on Minimum Wages, and Article 12 and 13 of the Labour Law also provide the same legal protection to women as men.
+The Labour Law prohibits discrimination by employers against workers on the basis of sex, amongst others.
+This discrimination is considered not only as the zero-tolerance violation of the Labour Law that is subject to instant penalty from USD600 to USD1200 when found by the Labour Inspector, but also the criminal offenses under the Criminal Code.

-Regarding the benefits for women workers, under the Labour Law, women workers are entitled to 120% of wages during the 90-day maternity leave.
+□ Regarding the benefits for women workers, under the Labour Law, women workers are entitled to 120% of wages during the 90-day maternity leave.
 In addition, besides receiving free delivery service at the medical facilities that are the partners of NSSF, they are also entitled to the government supports as the following:

-- US\$200 for delivering 1 baby.

-- US\$300 for delivering 2 babies.
+- US\$200 for delivering 1 baby. - US\$300 for delivering 2 babies.

-- US\$400 and the financial support from the Prime Minister for delivering 3 babies.
+• US\$400 and the financial support from the Prime Minister for delivering 3 babies.

-☐ Women workers are allowed to take leave for 4 times for pregnancy checks with normal pays and financial support from the Government of US\$20 each time and leave the jobs 15 minutes earlier than other workers during the pregnancy period.
+□ Women workers are allowed to take leave for 4 times for pregnancy checks with normal pays and financial support from the Government of US\$20 each time and leave the jobs 15 minutes earlier than other workers during the pregnancy period.
 And within 2 years after delivering the baby, they are entitled to take leave for 10 times with normal pay and financial support from the Government of US\$20 each time to have their post-natal health-check and take their baby for vaccination.
 And within 01 year after they returned to work, they are entitled to 01 hour per day for breastfeeding.

-☐ Cambodia is amongst only a few countries in the world that implement the Decent Work Country Programme (DWCP) under the technical supports from the International Labour Organization (ILO).
+□ Cambodia is amongst only a few countries in the world that implement the Decent Work Country Programme (DWCP) under the technical supports from the International Labour Organization (ILO).
 Cambodia is now in the 5th phase of this implementation.
 Promoting decent work for women is always a part of the key priorities under the Decent Work Country Programme.

-☐ Based on the above facts, all the concerns raised in the UNHCHR are groundless and misleading because it failed to take the full pictures of the legal and policy framework having been implemented in Cambodia into consideration
+15. Despite ratification of the International Labour Organization Convention No. 138 by Cambodia, child labour continues to exist in the country.
+Statistics show that 17 per cent of children aged between 5 to 17 are employed (15.8 percent girls and 18.1 percent boys), while 45.1 per cent (46.9 per cent girls and 43.1 percent boys) are not in school.
+Based on the above facts, all the concerns raised in the UNHCHR are groundless and misleading because it failed to take the full pictures of the legal and policy framework having been implemented in Cambodia into consideration